-Number of prize checks processed is obtained by totaling the prize checks processed for all claim centers in ES during the reported quarter.
+Number of prize payments processed is obtained by totaling the prize payments processed for all claim centers in the LOGS during the reported quarter.

 Data Limitations:

-The weekly summary reports used to calculate this data have well defined parameters.
-The number of prize checks processed could be affected by checks processed, new game introductions and matrix revisions changing prize structure claim requirements.
+The report used to calculate this data have well defined parameters.
+The number of prize payments processed could be affected by payments processed, new game introductions and matrix revisions changing prize structure claim requirements.

-Calculation Type: Cumulative
+Calculation Type:

+Cumulative

-New Measure: No
+New Measure:

-Strategy A.1.3.
-Marketing and Promotions
+Revised

+Target Attainment:

+Goal A: Lottery

+Strategy 1.1.3.
+Product Development

-Output Measure A.1.3.a: Number of Newsletters Distributed to Retailers
+Output Measure 1.1.3.1: Number of Newsletters Distributed to Retailers

 Short Definition:

 This performance measure is intended to show that the Texas Lottery Commission makes a concerted effort to maintain formal communication with its entire retailer network.

 Purpose/Importance:

 This measure educates retailers about current games and game closings, new game introductions, practical sales techniques, security issues, field staff information, and other related topics necessary to market lottery products.
 Source/Collection of Data: